• Skip to main content

 A handy approach is to craft three sentences: the first highlighting your qualifications and experience, the second showcasing your biggest professional achievement, and the third detailing your most recent experience.

-Risk Manager Professional Summary Example
+Test Manager Professional Summary Example

 Begin by listing your employment history in reverse chronological order, starting with your most recent role.
 This allows potential employers to see your recent experience upfront, which holds greater value.
 Keep in mind that brevity is key.